doanduyhai/Achilles/documentation/multiComponentKey.markdown

  3. Validation class of type **java.lang.String**  which represents the value type for *friends* and *followers* fields
 <br/>

-Indeed, the value of *friends* and *followers* external wide rows can be set to empty string since the composite column key contains all the necessary information to find an user.
+Indeed, the value of *friends* and *followers* external wide rows can be set to empty string since the **UserIndex** key contains all the necessary information to find an user.

- To insert values into these multi key external wide row, you must build an **UserIndex** instance for each value:
+ To insert values into these wide rows, you must build an **UserIndex** instance for each value:

 	User user = em.find(User.class,10L);